kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) After the temperatures have stabilized, a climb must be started at the lowest practicable altitude and must be conducted with one engine inoperative.

-\(3\) The operating engines must be at the greatest power for which approval is sought (or at full throttle when above the critical altitude) for the same period as this power is used in determining the takeoff climbout path under §29.59.
+\(3\) The operating engines must be at the greatest power for which approval is sought (or at full throttle when above the critical altitude) for the same period as this power is used in determining the takeoff climbout path under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.59   Takeoff path: Category A.|§29.59]].

-\(4\) At the end of the time interval prescribed in paragraph (b)(3) of this section, the power must be changed to that used in meeting §29.67(a)(2) and the climb must be continued for—
+\(4\) At the end of the time interval prescribed in paragraph (b)(3) of this section, the power must be changed to that used in meeting [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.67   Climb: One engine inoperative (OEI).|§29.67]](a)(2) and the climb must be continued for—

 \(i\) Thirty minutes, if 30-minute OEI power is used; or

 \(ii\) At least 5 minutes after the occurrence of the highest temperature recorded, if continuous OEI power or maximum continuous power is used.

-\(5\) The speeds must be those used in determining the takeoff flight path under §29.59.
+\(5\) The speeds must be those used in determining the takeoff flight path under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.59   Takeoff path: Category A.|§29.59]].

 \(b\) *Category B.* For each category B rotorcraft, cooling must be shown during takeoff and subsequent climb as follows: